ArturoDent/custom-language-properties/README.md

 Only these language configuration properties can be modified by this extension at this time: &emsp; `comments` and `brackets`

 [Because `indentationRules`, `onEnterRules`, and `wordPattern` use regexp values, I am continuing to work on adding those.
-These three plus `comments` and `brackets` are all that will ever be settable.]
+These three plus `comments` and `brackets` are all that will ever be settable through the vscode api.]

 The built-in `vscode.languages.setLanguageConfiguration()` can only use the above settings.
 Some other language configuration properties can be set in other ways: